-Preventing sexually transmitted infections and unintended pregnancy, and safeguarding fertility: Triple protection needs of young women
+Preventing sexually transmitted infections and unintended pregnancy, and safeguarding fertility: Triple protection needs of young women (PDF)

 Reproductive Health Matters 11(22): 134-141